What Does a Pharmacy Technician Do?

-Pharmacy technicians primarily work in retail drug stores and hospitals.
-In hospital pharmacy, technicians work primarily with IV bags, often under sterile conditions.
+Pharmacy technicians work in retail drug stores and hospitals.
+In hospital pharmacies, technicians are dealing primarily with other health professions, filling prescriptions or working with IV bags under sterile conditions.

 - Collect information needed to fill prescription requests from customers or health professionals